 What to choose for light colored oak

-Light colored oak floors are usually coming with a lot of unique character and looks.
-The chances that you have a great natural pattern at floor level with light colored oak are big and you are a proud owner of a real piece of art made by the nature and an eye-catching feature for your kitchen.
-With such an attractive look under your feet, you either should go for worktops that completely match the floor, if possible purchased from the same manufacturer, or for worktops that are very simply and clean.
+Light coloured oak floors are usually coming with a lot of unique character and looks.
+The chances that you have a great natural pattern at floor level with light-coloured oak are big and you are a proud owner of a real piece of art made by nature and an eye-catching feature for your kitchen.
+With such an attractive look under your feet, you either should go for worktops that completely match the floor, if possible purchase from the same manufacturer, or for worktops that are very simple and clean.

 What to choose for medium colored oak

 Medium coloured oak comes with great, very rich and warm shades of brown and golden tones that are especially suitable for kitchens, creating a cozy and inviting setting.
 Compliment those beautiful warm tones with wooden worktops in the same tones family.

 What to choose for almost black oak